Graphic Novelist Lynda Barry Wins MacArthur Genius Grant For Her Impressive Career

 “When people try to write stories, they tend to drag the stories behind them,” says Barry.
 “They think the story and question it and try to arrange it into something understandable, which is no fun at all!
 It makes a person feel exhausted and cranky.
 The best way to write is to let the image pull you.
 You should be water-skiing behind it, not dragging it like a barge.
 Writing should take you for a ride.”

 Barry is the fourth graphic novelist and cartoonist to receive a grant since the inception of MacArthur Fellowship Foundation in 1981.
-She joins fellow cartoonist Ben Katchor (2000), feminist icon Alison Bechdel (2014), and comic expert Gene Luen Yang (2016).
+She joins fellow cartoonist Ben Katchor (2000), feminist icon Alison Bechdel (2014), comic expert Gene Luen Yang (2016), and N.K.
+Jemisin who also won a MacArthur Genius grant in 2020.
 The inclusion of graphic novelists and cartoonists in the ranks of MacArthur geniuses shows how far the medium has come in recent years.
 Because comics are not just for children anymore.

 However, it is important to note that all of the graphic novelists who have won the genius grant thus far have utilized comic storytelling for autobiographical purposes.
 The next great hurdle is recognition for the many talented graphic novelists and comic writers/artists who work in genre comics.
 Still, this is one more step towards comics being considered a higher literary form like fiction and poetry.
 It took Lynda Barry over 40 years to receive recognition for her work.
 Hopefully it won’t take that long for genre comics to catch up.